yashsmehta/yashsmehta.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Hi!
-I'm excited about applications of deep learning and cognitive science in healthcare.
-I am currently working with Mick Bonner.
-I was also a visiting PhD student at **Harvard Medical School**, supervised by [Pranav Rajpurkar](https://pranavrajpurkar.com/).
-Throughout my academic journey, I have gained valuable experience in various domains, including <ins>transformers</ins>, <ins>LLMs</ins>, <ins>neuroscience</ins>, and <ins>cognition</ins>.

-Previously, I was a research engineer at the amazing **HHMI Janelia Research Campus**, working on inferring synaptic plasticity rules using deep learning with [James Fitzgerald](https://scholar.google.com/citations?hl=en&user=0G6AMtcAAAAJ&view_op=list_works) and [Jan Funke](https://scholar.google.com/citations?hl=en&user=7rqAapgAAAAJ&view_op=list_works&inst=7575085548378563675).
-I have worked on Neural Architecture Search in [Frank Hutter](https://scholar.google.com/citations?user=YUrxwrkAAAAJ&hl=en)'s **AutoML lab** in the picturesque town of Freiburg!
-Before that, I had an amazing time at the **Gatsby Computational Neuroscience Unit** at UCL, where I was working on evaluating biologically plausible perturbation-based learning algorithms to train deep networks with [Tim Lillicrap](https://scholar.google.com/citations?user=htPVdRMAAAAJ&hl) at DeepMind and [Peter Latham](https://scholar.google.com/citations?user=wmqntyEAAAAJ&hl=en).
-I did my undergraduate thesis at **NTU Singapore** with [Erik Cambria](https://scholar.google.com/citations?user=ilSYpW0AAAAJ&hl=en) on using large language models for personality prediction.
-I quit my job as a software developer at **Amazon** to dive into the world of research ;)

-I thoroughly enjoy coding and working on hard algorithmic problems.
-Please reach out to chat, especially, if you're starting out your research journey!
+Welcome to my academic website!
+I'm an engineer at heart with a deep learning background and a computer science degree.
+Currently, I'm pursuing a PhD in cognitive science at **Hopkins** and am a visiting PhD student at **Harvard Medical School**.
+My goal is to apply ideas from cognitive science to develop more advanced and effective <ins>AI systems in healthcare</ins>.
+Although my journey has been unconventional, it has been incredibly rewarding.
+I've had the privilege of working in exceptional labs alongside inspiring mentors who have greatly influenced my approach to research.
+Some research areas I have worked on are <ins>transformers</ins>, <ins>LLMs</ins>, <ins>neuroscience</ins>, and <ins>cognition</ins>.
+Prior to my research career, I worked briefly as a developer at Amazon.

+I am passionate about mentoring and guiding students interested in research.
+I dedicate one hour each week to discuss research topics and provide guidance to aspiring researchers.
+If you are interested in having a conversation, please feel free to reach out to me directly.